Strong identifiability and parameter learning in regression with heterogeneous response: Simulations and data illustrations

-\subsection{Analysis of crash data}
+\paragraph{Analysis of crash data}

-To validate the applicability of the proposed theoretical result in Section \ref{subsec: strong identifiability} illustrated via simulation data (Section \ref{subsec: non_strong_experiment}), we used the dataset collected in 1995 at urban 4-legged signalized intersections in Toronto, Canada.
-The same data has been explored and fitted by a mixture of negative binomial regression models by Park and Lord \cite{PARK2009683}, where they showed the good quality of the dataset as well as the best-fitted model for it.
+To validate the applicability of the proposed theoretical result in Section \ref{subsec: strong identifiability} illustrated via the simulation study above, we use the dataset collected in 1995 at urban 4-legged signalized intersections in Toronto, Canada.
+The same data has been explored and fitted by a mixture of negative binomial regression models by~\cite{PARK2009683}, where they showed the good quality of the dataset as well as the best-fitted model for it.
 This crash data set contains $868$ intersections, which have a total of $10,030$ reported crashes.
-In their paper the authors explicated the heterogeneity in the dataset which came from the existence of several different sub-populations (i.e., the data collected from the different business environments, contains a mix of fixed and actuated traffic signals, and so on).
+In their paper, the authors explicated the heterogeneity in the dataset which came from the existence of several different sub-populations (i.e., the data collected from the different business environments, contains a mix of fixed and actuated traffic signals, and so on).
 Accordingly, the mean functional form has been used for each component as below:

 where $\mu_{j,i}$ is the $j$th component's estimated number of crashes for intersection $i$; $F_{1i}$ counts the entering flows in vehicles/day from the major approaches at intersection $i$; $F_{2i}$ the entering flows in vehicles/day from the minor approaches at intersection $i$; and $\theta_j = (\log(\theta_{j,0}), \theta_{j,1}, \theta_{j,2})'$ the estimated regression for component $j$.
 According to~\cite{PARK2009683}, the best model for describing the dataset is a two-mixture of negative binomial regression where $\phi_1 = 9.3692$, $\phi_2 =8.2437$, $p_1 = 0.43, p_2 = 0.57, \theta_1 = (-10.9407, 0.8588, 0.5056)'$, $\theta_2 = (-9.7842, 0.3987, 0.8703)'$.